zouzhekang/YJYpaper/README.md

 ### Ethical Considerations in Research Design

 **Analysis**: This thesis attempts to establish causal relationships between domestic violence and fertility, traditional culture, religion, and women's employment despite demonstrably poor data fit (R² = 0.1).
 The forced association of domestic violence with cultural and religious factors, particularly given the methodological deficiencies identified above, raises serious questions about research ethics and responsible scholarship.
 Such analyses risk perpetuating harmful stereotypes and may contribute to discriminatory attitudes toward specific cultural or religious communities.

+#### Religious Discrimination in Research Methodology

+The thesis demonstrates systematic **religious discrimination** and **selection bias** in its use of religious data:

+1. **Exclusive Religious Data Selection**: Page 25 exclusively uses "per capita Taoist temple data by region" to measure regional traditional thinking levels, completely ignoring Buddhist temples, Christian churches, mosques, and other religious facilities.

+2. **Lack of Religious Representativeness**: As a multi-religious society, China has significant influence from Buddhism, Christianity, Islam, and other religions across different regions.
+Selecting only Taoist data creates serious **representational bias**.

+3. **Methodological Discrimination**: Without any theoretical or empirical foundation, the thesis equates Taoism with "traditional thought" while excluding other religions, constituting systematic **religious discrimination**.

+4. **Logical Inconsistency**: If the author indeed has Buddhist background as rumored (such as copying Buddhist scriptures), yet deliberately excludes Buddhist facility data in academic research, this further highlights the **bias** and **dishonesty** in research methodology.

+This issue not only violates the **objectivity principle** of academic research but may also involve **religious discrimination** ethical concerns, seriously undermining the fairness and credibility of academic scholarship.

 ### Bibliographic Irregularities